 Be sure you are logging in at the Canadian site Matific Canada and choose “I am from Canada” as you sign in.

-Parents, if you would like to try some sample activities, go to this link: Matific Sample Activities.
-Scroll down the page to find a menu of grades, each of which has a number of fun learning activities.
+Parents, if you would like to try some sample activities, go to this the Matific home page and scroll down the page to ‘try some activities’, at which you can choose a grade level.
 Note the description of the game is below the screen with the activity.
+Alternatively, you can scroll down further to choose “Explore Full Program”, which allows you to preview all their content.

 Parents who wish to set up a roster for their own students, including being able to assign work and see student progress, should email Beth Johnson